FAQs

 1. So what does the Shade-A-Rella do?

 The Shade-A-Rella is a shade cloth holder meant to help protect plants that are getting too much sun.
 You can individually shade a single plant.
 Think of it as a plant umbrella or plant shade.
 It can protect your plant during the hottest part of the day, usually 11am to about 2pm.
 Your plant will still get morning and afternoon sun.
-The large Shade-a-Rella come with a ground receiver for the rod, two piece rod sections and the shade cloth holder.
-The small shade-a-rella have a 15" zinc coated rod included.
+Add multiple shade-a-rella to shade for most of the day.
+We have 34" foldable flowers, 24" shade holders and now have a set of three circles so you can get creative.

 2. What is the difference between the types of shade cloth?